-Irish Tears was another tune written during my “coffee house” heyday period.
+Irish Tears was another tune written during my coffee house heyday period.
 As with most Americans born in the states, I have a mixed bag of ancestors.
-On my father’s side of the family, I have both Scots and Irish in the family tree of genetic code.
+On my father’s side of the family, I have Scots ancestors in my family tree of genetic code.

 Irish Tears is about social issues

 One of the major social issues in the 20th century for the people of Ireland was what came to be known as The Troubles.
 In writing Irish Tears, I sought to express my impressions of the conflict in Northern Ireland, as an outsider.
 As a personal disclaimer, I have not been to Ireland and I have no personal experience of living there.
 I have only read books and seen movies that take place in that part of the world.
 I’ve also known a few folks from Ireland.
 What I have come to learn is that the conflict there began centuries ago.
 And, it boiled over into concentrated unrest and violence in the late 1960’s which lasted for three decades.

 In the song lyrics, I wanted to evoke a feeling of shock and disgust without taking sides about who was right and wrong in that conflict.
 As with all other wars and violence around the world, I think it’s the children who are impacted the worst.
 If they live, they must deal with the horror of it and survive the insanity somehow in the aftermath.